 The Speech-Language Pathology Program at Eastern Michigan University offers both undergraduate and graduate degrees in speech-language pathology.
 The bachelor of science degree is available with optional elementary or secondary teacher certification.
 The master of arts degree, required for professional practice in the field, prepares all students to work clinically in a wide variety of settings.

-The master's degree education program in speech-language pathology at Eastern Michigan University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association (ASHA).
+The Master of Arts degree in Speech Language Pathology at Eastern Michigan University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700

 The Speech and Hearing Clinic provides graduate students with two semesters of clinical practicum before doing internships at various off campus sites.
-Students may select either a healthcare or school track for internships.
+Students have an opportunity to work with both children and adults for internships.

 Undergraduates seeking admission to the Speech-Language Pathology program should contact the Department of Special Education at 734.487.3300.